 The idea surfaced one morning in bed when I was staring at the ceiling above me.
 It appeared to me as quite an insignificant object, something I usually don’t pay attention to.
 I took some photos and they revealed just empty space, maybe some trimming and one or two items of the room’s content.
-Trivial photos.
 I started to write (in Swedish) spontaneous and light-hearted notes about my ceilings that reflected the kind of anonymous presence they have in my life.
 I soon found a frame for my writing that would restrain it – clicking away on my mobile phone for exactly ten minutes – then immediately editing the text on my computer using a more comfortable keyboard writing.
-I am not very good at the mobile phone – forcing myself to use both hands the way the young generation does so swiftly.
-My fingers are too big for the tiny keys on the screen.
-In the editing I use most of the words collected in the original text but I rearrange them in a more satisfying composition.
-My aim – or hope – is to arrive at a kind of text that is absolutely insignificant – not pretending, not claiming – a text that tells almost nothing – only a hazy hint of something that may be of some consequence.
+When editing I used most of the words collected in the original text but I rearranged them in a more satisfying composition.
+My aim was to arrive at a kind of text that was absolutely insignificant – not claiming anything – a soft murmur.
+The title of the book is Takmummel – Murmuring Ceilings.
+128 pages.

 I made very simple line drawings (vector graphics) based on the photos to accompany the text.
 The text is divided into eight short departments with images separating them.
 I found some A4 sheets to print on, the paper being stained by nicotine a long time ago – unpleasant smell when printed but the yellowish tint is appropriate for the insignificant content, I think.
 The cover boards are wrapped with ordinary water colour paper.
 It resembles the surface of the ceilings in my house.
 I stamped the title on the cover with my toy types.